 Manzanita Beach

-Nehalem Bay protects the south end of the beach creating a graceful crescent shape.
-Often this geo protection blesses Manzanita with slightly better weather than its neighboring beaches.
+Often, this geo protection blesses Manzanita with slightly better weather than its neighboring beaches.
 However, we’re talking about the Oregon Coast, so “good weather” is relative!

 Manzanita is a special place, the beach offers 7-miles of unobstructed walking.
 It’s rarely crowded, especially during the shoulder seasons, but it is popular with kiteboarders, kite flyers, and families.